kubesphere/helm-charts/src/main/gitlab/doc/charts/registry/index.md

 NOTE: **Note:** The chart will populate `delete.enabled: true` into this configuration by default if not specified by the user.
-This keeps expected behavior in line with the default use of Minio, as well as the Omnibus GitLab.
+This keeps expected behavior in line with the default use of MinIO, as well as the Omnibus GitLab.
 Any user provided value will supersede this default.

 ### debug

 The debug port is enabled by default and is used for the liveness/readiness probe.
-Additionally, prometheus metrics can be enabled.
+Additionally, Prometheus metrics can be enabled.

 ```yaml
 debug: